-Other debt totaled \$1.0 million and \$4.6 million at September 30, 2017 and 2016, respectively.
-The weighted-average interest rate on these outstanding borrowings was 5.04% and 3.31% at September 30, 2017 and 2016, respectively.
+Other debt totaled \$5.4 million and \$8.8 million at September 30, 2018 and 2017, respectively.
+The weighted-average interest rate on these outstanding borrowings was 2.21% and 2.49% at September 30, 2018 and 2017, respectively.
+The Company was in compliance with all of its debt covenants as of September 30, 2018.

-In September 2014, a claim was filed seeking to draw upon a letter of credit issued by the Company of £8.6 million (\$11.5 million at September 30, 2017) with respect to a performance guarantee on a project in Saudi Arabia.
+In September 2014, a claim was filed seeking to draw upon a letter of credit issued by the Company of £8.6 million (\$11.2 million at September 30, 2018) with respect to a performance guarantee on an environmental solutions project in Saudi Arabia.
 Management assessed the customer's demand to be without merit and initiated an action with the court in the United Kingdom (the "Court").
 Pursuant to this action, an order was issued by the Court in January 2015 requiring that, upon receipt by the customer, the funds were to be remitted by the customer to the Court pending resolution of the dispute between the parties.
 As a result, the Company made payment on the draw to the financial institution for the letter of credit and the funds were ultimately received by the customer.
 The customer did not remit the funds to the Court as ordered.
 On June 14, 2016, the Court ruled completely in favor of Matthews following a trial on the merits.
 However, as the customer has neither yet remitted the funds nor complied with the final, un-appealed orders of the Court, it is possible the resolution of this matter could have an unfavorable financial impact on Matthews' results of operations.
-As of September 30, 2017, the Company has determined that resolution of this matter may take an extended period of time and therefore has reclassified the funded letter of credit from other current assets to other assets on the Consolidated Balance Sheet.
-The Company will continue to assess collectability related to this matter as facts and circumstances evolve.
-As of September 30, 2016, the Company presented the funded letter of credit within other current assets on the Consolidated Balance Sheet.
+The Company has determined that resolution of this matter may take an extended period of time and therefore has classified the funded letter of credit within other assets on the Consolidated Balance Sheets as of September 30, 2018 and 2017.
+The Company will continue to assess collectability related to this matter as facts and circumstances further evolve.

 The Company has a stock repurchase program.
 The buy-back program is designed to increase shareholder value, enlarge the Company's holdings of its common stock, and add to earnings per share.
-Repurchased shares may be retained in treasury, utilized for acquisitions, or reissued to employees or other purchasers, subject to the restrictions of the Company's Restated Articles of Incorporation.
-Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 5,000,000 shares of Matthews' common stock under the program, of which 1,816,146 shares remain available for repurchase as of September 30, 2017.
+Repurchased shares may be retained in treasury, utilized for acquisitions, or reissued to employees or other purchasers, subject to the restrictions set forth in the Company's Restated Articles of Incorporation.
+Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 5,000,000 shares of Matthews' common stock under the program, of which 1,422,282 shares remain available for repurchase as of September 30, 2018.